openstack/rally/doc/source/tutorial/step_6_discovering_more_benchmark_scenarios.rst

     $ rally info find some_non_existing_benchmark
     Failed to find any docs for query: 'some_non_existing_benchmark'

-You can also get the list of different benchmark scenario groups available in Rally by typing **rally info find BenchmarkScenarios** command:
+You can also get the list of different benchmark scenario groups available in Rally by typing **rally info BenchmarkScenarios** command:

 .. code-block:: none

-    $ rally info find BenchmarkScenarios
+    $ rally info BenchmarkScenarios
     --------------------------------------------------------------------------------
      Rally - Benchmark scenarios
     --------------------------------------------------------------------------------